Miccighel/MichaelSoprano/content/post/information-analysis-and-processing-for-training_2024-2025/index.md

 subtitle: Bachelor's Degree in Sports Science at the University of Udine

 # Summary for listings and search engines
-summary: "Bachelor's Degree in Sciences and Techniques of Preventive and Adaptive Physical Activities.
+summary: "Bachelor's Degree in Sport Science.
 Academic Year: 2024-2025"

 # Link this post with a project
 projects: [ ]